 It’s no secret that America loves the action film.
 From the car chases to the explosions, people enjoy getting lost in a storyline full of chaos.
 A popular subgenre of the action film is the martial-arts film.
-Though these have been blockbusters in Eastern countries, it wasn’t until the 1970s and 1980s that they’ve became popular in the West.
-While many of the classics are still considered underground cult hits, the popularity hasn’t waned.
+Though these were blockbusters in Eastern countries, it wasn’t until the 1970s and 1980s that they’ve became popular in the West.
+While many of the classics are still underground cult hits, the popularity hasn’t waned.
 In fact, many popular action-movie franchises star trained martial artists to film convincing and accurate fight sequences in modern films.
 Here are some classic films everyone in the martial arts industry should see:

 “Legend of the 7 Golden Vampires”